The Ariel Encounter

 🖼

 We have many credible witnesses to seemingly impossible events.
-How can we overcome the limitations of imagination and of skepticism to determine how these events might actually intersect with shared reality?
-If such a shared reality exists?
+How can we overcome the limitations of imagination to determine how these events might actually intersect with shared reality?

 Here is where I would place the Ariel School encounter.